NelisW/pyradi/README.md

 ## Get the code via Python pip or easy_install

-**Note that the PyPi version is not up to date with the github version.**

-You can download the pyradi package using pip, from the command line by typing

-    pip install --upgrade pyradi

-This command will install or upgrade pyradi to the latest version written to  <https://pypi.python.org/pypi/pyradi/>.
-If the install is successful, pyradi is available for use immediately, no further action is required.
-The pip install may initiate the download of numpy, scipy, matplotlib or scikit-image if these are not presently in your Python distribution.

-The pyradi version in pip is **not** built at regular intervals from the git repository, but definitely does not have all the very latest version.

-Instructions on how to use pip is available at <http://www.pythonforbeginners.com/basics/python-pip-usage> and  <http://www.pip-installer.org/en/latest/installing.html>.
+**Note that pyradi is no longer available on PyPi.**

 ## Get the code from GitHub
 You can download the very latest version of pyradi from the [pyradi repository](https://github.com/NelisW/pyradi) on GitHub.
-I am somewhat slow to update PyPi with the latest GitHub version.

 Note that the git checkout only installs pyradi and not any of its dependency packages matplotlib, numpy, scipy or scikit-image.
-These can be installed using pip with commands of the form:

-    pip install --upgrade matplotlib

 If you install the Anaconda distribution all the dependency packages should already be present.

 ## Repositories associated with pyradi

 In order to keep the size of the pyradi repository smaller, some pyradi information has been moved to separate repositories.
 If you require to work on regression testing and documentation, check out the tree repositories as follows:

     ..
     +-pyradi  [https://github.com/NelisW/pyradi]